 “K******** University wants you to contact them ASAP about a job position.
 Please call them; they are a very good university.”

-That was the message I got from Eun-Hyung, my Korean co-teacher, last April in India.
+That was the message I got from Eun-Hyung, my Korean co-teacher, last April when I was in India.
 It was a university job I had applied for long before I left Korea.
 The position started March 1st and it was for a full-time lecturer in the Media Arts department, teaching Video and Animation.
-At the time however, my commitment was travel and my Yoga TTC program, so I’d written them to keep me in mind for future openings.
+At the time however, my commitment was traveling India and getting my Yoga TTC program, so I’d written them to keep me in mind for future openings.

-This past November rolled around and the university contacted me, again.
+They did.
+November rolled around and thankfully, the university contacted me again.
 This time, by email.
 There had been many candidates vying for the job; but they were looking for the right person.
 They were convinced I was the one.
+My timing was perfect.